Tarrylim/Tarrylim/README.md

 - 👋 Hi, I’m @Tarrylim
-- 👀 I’m interested in Pentesting / hacking
+- 👀 I’m interested in Cybersecurity and Bug Bounty
-- 🌱 I’m currently learning Wireshark and Python
-- 💞️ I’m looking to collaborate on python or pentesting open source project
-- 📫 How to reach me tarrylim.z.yao@gmail.com
+- 📫 You can reach me on tarrylim.z.yao@gmail.com or Twitter @TarryLimZ

 <!---
 Tarrylim/Tarrylim is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.